 1. Has anything changed recently?

 Did you get a new bed for your dog, lose or acquire a dog or other housemate, or make any other big changes?
 Some dogs are extremely sensitive to changes you may not even think of.
 A new chair or couch near your dog’s bed may deter her from lying in the bed.
 The loss of a companion may cause bad associations for your dog with her bed.
+Sometimes just moving your dog’s bed, getting a new bed, or putting something that smells like you in a new bed can make a big difference.
+Carefully think about when your dog began to change her behavior and examine your life for possible causes.2.
+Is your dog anxious?

 An anxious dog may pace around the house or room and refuse to lie down.
 You can tell if your dog is anxious if she is whining or vocalizing, panting and drooling excessively, and if she has trouble staying focused.